TalaikisInc/Quantrade/README.md

 ## What it does

-It uses data server, running Metatrader 4 platforms and processing server that gets the data via WebDAV, processes it and then displays generated content.
+It uses data server, running Metatrader 4 platforms and processing server that gets the data via WebDAV (requires [data_server](https://github.com/xenu256/data_server)), processes it and then displays generated content.
 It would query, when configured, data server periodically to generate trade signals automatically from created strategies.

 ## STATUS